Postlagerkarte/blazor-dragdrop/README.md

 Multiple Dropzone:

-You can create more than one dropzone and move items betweens them.
+You can create more than one dropzone and move items between them.

 #### Styling: